guoyu07/contain-my-php/readme.md

 ### Selenium Standalone Chrome

-The official Redis Docker image.
+The official Selenium Docker image.
 No modifications have been made to this container.
 Environment variables are already configured to run the image, but you may wish to make changes.